Azure/Azure-Sentinel/Playbooks/Send-IngestionCostAlert/readme.md

 ![20-recurrence](../Send-IngestionCostAlert/images/20-recurrence.png)

-27. Select How name days and change the days to 31
+27. Select Days in a month and change the days to 31

 ![21-daysvar](../Send-IngestionCostAlert/images/21-daysvar.png)

-28. Select Total funding and enter the total monthly budget
+28. Select Monthly budget and enter the total monthly budget

 ![22-totfund](../Send-IngestionCostAlert/images/22-totfund.png)